YuvalShaul/Terraform/exercises/exe-07/README.md

  ...which should give you output like:

  ```
- Error: Unassigned variable
+ Error: No value for required variable
+│
+│   on variables.tf line 4:
+│    4: variable "student_alias" {
+│

- The input variable "student_alias" has not been assigned a value.
+│ The root module input variable "student_alias" is not set, and has no default value.
+Use a -var or -var-file command line
- This is a bug in Terraform; please report it in a GitHub issue.
+│ argument to provide a value for this variable.

  ```

 ### Syntactical Errors